komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Hiking in Taroko

 From there we drove up and into Taroko Gorge.
 It was a day of light traffic, lucky because it can get crazy on the two tiny roads that thread the river into the canyon.
 The driver often stopped and had us get out to check out some recommended views I hadn't noticed before.
-Realized that all the times I had done Taroko I was on a motorcycle and more interested in the ride than getting out to admire the view.
+I realized that all the times I had done Taroko I was on a motorcycle and more interested in the ride than getting out to admire the view.

 {{< figure src="hualien2bridgeview.JPG" alt="A view of taroko gorge" caption="Lots of really cool temples and pagodas all throughout the gorge" >}}